-If you pay a visit to Frederico Chrysler Dodge Jeep Ram in Wood River, IL, you’ll be dazzled by our large inventory of new SUVs, crossovers, sedans, trucks, and minivans.
+If you pay a visit to Federico Chrysler Dodge Jeep Ram in Wood River, IL, you’ll be dazzled by our large inventory of new SUVs, crossovers, sedans, trucks, and minivans.
 You may also notice our extensive selection of pre-owned vehicles.
 While owning a new vehicle is what you may have set your heart on, buying a used one gives you several advantages.

 The biggest draw of a used car is its lower price, which can save you thousands.
 You can get the same model and trim level by spending less money as long as it is a few years old.
 If you stick to your original price but go for a pre-owned car, you may be able to get a better vehicle with a higher trim level and with more features.
 Some of the high prices associated with new cars have to do with hidden fees like shipping costs or dealer prep, which are non-existent on used versions.

 Naturally, the lower price incurs a lower sales tax, which leaves you with more money in your pocket and grants you lower monthly installments that you can pay off sooner.
 The result is a less total expense, even on a multi-year loan.
 Your financing is less likely to be underwater, upside-down, or have negative equity.
 This refers to you owing more money on your loan than the vehicle is worth.

 Because the value of your car is what insurance companies use primarily to determine your rates, a cheaper car will have lower insurance premiums.
 If your vehicle is old enough and inexpensive enough, you could possibly forgo collision and comprehensive coverage, which lowers your premium even more since you’re only paying for liability insurance.
 In many states, you can also save on registration fees with used cars.
 But not in Illinois, where fees do not go down with age.